TeoField-Marsham/Datashare_Network_implementation/README.md

 Firstly, in the example code by the authors of the original paper, values are chosen according to elliptic curve groups, whereas I create them according to prime-order groups with modular exponentiation for the discrete log (DLOG) problem.
 This was however according to the specifications of my assignment.

-Another change I chose to make is to take the inital hashing step, where the keyword sets of both client and server are hashed, and do them in the very step.
-I did this because the paper describes a real-world scenario involving a central server that is constanlty receiving new keyword sets from journailists.
+Another change I chose to make is to take the inital hashing step, where the keyword sets of both client and server are hashed, and do them in the very first step.
+I did this because the paper describes a real-world scenario involving a central server that is constanlty receiving new keyword sets from journalists.
 I however, wanted to create a demo that can easily be run by any single user on a single device, but still keep this critical security feature.

 Lastly, in MS-PSI in the server_transform() function, in my code only the tag collection is returned and not N (N is the number of keyword sets the server holds).
 N is specified in the original protocol because it may be useful for performance optimizations or bounding loops in a theoretical implementation.
 Some implementations might also rely on N to preallocate memory or track progress, however in my Python implementation N is stored implicitly due to the nature of Python dictionaries and does not need to be returned explicitly.